The Strike of 1995

 Jim

-Matriarch Genoveva Aguirre (note her cooking pot) and military man chat during the takeover of Park Service offices -- artistic representation in papier-mache by townspeople during "ano viejo"celebrations.
-As is customary for all "ano viejo" displays, this one was burned on NewYear's Eve, 1995, symbolically cleansing the event from the collective memory.
+Matriarch Genoveva Aguirre (note her cooking pot) and military man chat during he takeover of Park Service offices -- artistic representation in papier-mache by townspeople during ano viejo celebrations.
+As is customary for all ano viejo displays, this one was burned on NewYear's Eve, 1995, symbolically cleansing the event from the collective memory.

 [NOTE: Mrs. Genoveva Aguirre was matriarch to a large family of fishermen and merchants centered on Santa Cruz island where the main Station and Park offices were located.
 Cook and advisor to the strikers, she provided a moderating influence over some of the hot-heads who led the strike.